 How does it work?

-We all have a mineral called iodine in our bloodstream.
-Normal thyroid tissue takes iodine from our bloodstream and uses it to make thyroid hormones.
+There's a mineral called iodine in the bloodstream.
+Normal thyroid tissue takes iodine from the bloodstream and uses it to make thyroid hormones.
 Some thyroid cancers can take iodine from the bloodstream too.

 Radioactive iodine is often used after surgery when the whole thyroid gland has been removed.
 Any thyroid cancer cells left behind soak up the iodine which contains high doses of radiation.
 This helps to destroy them.
 Radioactive iodine doesn’t usually affect other parts of the body because other cells don’t take up iodine the way thyroid cells do.